apache/openwhisk/docs/actions-new.md

 as the last log line for the `stdout` _and_ `stderr` streams.
 Failure to emit this marker will cause delayed or truncated activation logs.

-### Testing the new runtime
+### Testing

+#### Action Interface tests

+The [Action interface](#action-interface) is enforced via a [canonical test suite](../tests/src/test/scala/actionContainers/BasicActionRunnerTests.scala) which validates the initialization protocol, the runtime protocol, ensures the activation context is correctly prepared, and that the logs are properly framed.
+Your runtime should extend this test suite, and of course include additional tests as needed.

+#### Runtime proxy tests

 There is a [canonical test harness](../tests/src/test/scala/actionContainers/BasicActionRunnerTests.scala) for validating a new runtime.

 The harness will performing the following:
 * Test the proxy can handle the identity functions (initialize and run).
 * Test the proxy can properly handle functions with Unicode characters.
 * Test the proxy properly constructs the activation context.